Scholarship Program

 Dual Instruction

 This is the phase of flight training that entails having your instructor with you in the flight training aircraft.
-The majority of hours flown before obtaining you license will be with an instructor.
+The majority of hours flown before obtaining your license will be with an instructor.
 During dual instruction, your CFI will train you in all the necessary skills required to pilot an aircraft.

 Solo Flight